 The calling party number is sent in the SIP "From", "Contact" and "PAI" headers.
-Since private numbering was selected to define the format of this number (Section 5.7), use the change private-numbering command to create an entry for each extension which has a DID assigned.
+Since public numbering was selected to define the format of this number (Section 5.7), use the change public-unknown-numbering command to create an entry for each extension which has a DID assigned.
 The DID numbers are assigned by the SIP service provider.
 It is used to authenticate the caller.
 Each DID number is assigned to one enterprise internal extension or Vector Directory Numbers (VDNs).

 The screen below shows DID numbers assigned for testing.
-The DID numbers were mapped to enterprise extensions 3040 - 3042, 3045 - 3047, 3049 and 5016.
-These 10-digit numbers were used for the outbound calling party information on the service provider trunk when calls were originated from these extensions.
-Note that two digits of the DID numbers have been blurred out for security reasons.
+Shown below are DID numbers mapped to enterprise extensions.
+These 11-digit numbers were used for the outbound calling party information on the service provider trunk when calls were originated from these extensions.
+Since public numbering plan was used, Communication Manager automatically inserts a "+" sign to the 11-digit numbers in the "From", "Contact", "PAI", and "Diversion" headers.